On Conditional Decomposability: Extension of the coordinator alphabet

 To prove that the algorithm is correct, note that it computes $L_m(\tilde{G})\cap \tilde{P}^{-1}(L_m(G))$ because $L_m(\tilde{G})=L_m({\tt trim}(\tilde{G}))$.
 If the condition on line 11 is always satisfied, it means that $L_m(\tilde{G})\cap \tilde{P}^{-1}(L_m(G))=L_m(\tilde{G})$.
 In other words, $L_m(\tilde{G})\subseteq\tilde{P}^{-1}(L_m(G))$, which means by Theorem~\ref{thm3} that $L_m(G)$ is conditionally decomposable.
 On the other hand, if the condition on line 11 is not satisfied, there exists a string $s\in L({\tt trim}(\tilde{G}))=\overline{L_m(\tilde{G})}$ such that $\tilde{P}(s)\notin L(G)=\overline{L_m(G)}$, where the last equality follows from the assumption that $G$ is minimal.
 This implies that $\tilde{P}(L_m(\tilde{G}))\not\subseteq L_m(G)$, hence $L_m(G)$ is not conditionally decomposable by Theorem~\ref{lem1}.
 The algorithms halts because we have only a finite number of events to be added to $E_k$, and the language is conditionally decomposable for $E_k=E_1\cup E_2$.

 The complexity of this algorithm is $O(|E|^2\cdot |Q|^3)$, which follows from the complexity of Algorithm~\ref{IsCD} and the fact that, in the worst-case, we have to run the algorithm $|E|$ times.
 Note that the resulting extension depends on the order the states of $G$ and $\tilde G$ are examined.
 It should be clear that, in general, there might be different extensions (with respect to set inclusion) that correspond to different orders.
 This is a typical issue with algorithms extending the event sets in such a way that a particular property becomes true.
 There are examples where the algorithm does not construct the minimal possible extension.
-Therefore, the fundamental question is what is the complexity of constructing the minimal extension of $E_k$?
+Note that to construct the minimal extension (with respect to set inclusion) is an NP-hard problem~\cite{JDEDS}.

+The following example demonstrates the situation where the event that causes the problem on line~11 already belongs to $E_k$.
+Thus, to solve the problem, another symbol from $E\setminus E_k$ must be added to $E_k$. \begin{example} Consider the generator $G$ depicted in Figure~\ref{fig02x}\subref{GGx}, where the corresponding alphabets are $E_1=\{a_1,u\}$, $E_2=\{a_2,u\}$ and $E_k=\{u\}$.
+The isomorphic generators $f_{1+k}(G)$ with renamed event $a_2$ and $f_{2+k}(G)$ with renamed event $a_1$ are depicted in Figure~\ref{fig02x}\subref{GG1x} and Figure~\ref{fig02x}\subref{GG2x}, respectively.